elastos/Elastos.Hive.Node/hive_node_api.md

         }
 ```

-- Register a new script for a given app.
+### Register a new script for a given app.
 This lets the vault owner register a script on his vault for a given app.
 The script is built on the client side, then serialized and stored on the hive back-end.
-Later on, anyone, including the vault owner or external users, can use /scripting/call endpoint to execute one of those scripts and get results/data
+Later on, anyone, including the vault owner or external users, can use /scripting/run_script endpoint to execute one of those scripts and get results/data

+- Create/Update a script that gets all the groups in an alphabetical ascending order that a particular DID user belongs to.
+There is no subcondition that needs to be satisfied for this script as everyone is able to retrieve other user's groups without any restriction.
 ```
 HTTP: POST
 URL: /api/v1/scripting/set_script